CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms a security professional would use: 'SOAR enrichment', 'Cortex XSOAR', 'Splunk SOAR', 'TheHive', 'Python enrichment pipelines', 'automated IOC processing', 'SIEM alerts', 'threat feeds', 'bulk IOC processing', 'indicators of compromise'.
+Excellent coverage of natural terms a user in this domain would use: 'SOAR enrichment', 'Cortex XSOAR', 'Splunk SOAR', 'TheHive', 'Python enrichment pipelines', 'automated IOC processing', 'SIEM alerts', 'threat feeds', 'bulk IOC processing'.
+These are highly specific and natural for the target audience.

 3 / 3